NOC-MSM/NAARC/docs.md

    stp_ctl: |ssh| > 20 m  or  |U| > 10 m/s  or  S <= 0  or  S >= 100  or  NaN en
 counter in the tests

+With diawri.F90 changes in there was this slurm error instead and it ran 1 timestep instead of 2.

+application called MPI_Abort(MPI_COMM_WORLD, 123) - process 337
+ STOP from timing: try to stop stp_MLF but we point toward dia_wri, MPI rank: 79 MPICH ERROR [Rank 646] [job id 11598402.0] [Wed Nov 19 10:12:21 2025] [nid001714] - Abort(123) (rank 646 in comm 0): application called MPI_Abort(MPI_COMM_WORLD, 123) - process 646

+Without diawri.F90 and sbcssm.F90 the ocean.output error occurs.
+There was an extra CALL timing_start('dia_wri') in diawri.F90 that didn't need to be there.

+Can't see anything obviously wrong in sbcrnf.F90 or sbc_oce.F90

+Running with sbc_oce.F90 alone is fine.
+Running with sbc_oce.F90 and a modified sbcrnf.F90 to specify sst_m_con = sst_m produces a different ocean.output error only on some instances "NaN found in sst_m_con" -> this is the message I put in the modified sbcrnf.F90.
+Removing the message gets one timestep further gives the same error as before.

+Commeting out the sst_m_con accumulation and average in sbcssm.F90 still gives the same error.

+Trying sbcrnf with rnf_tsc(:,:,jp_tem) = MAX( sst_m_con(A2D(0)), 0.0_wp ) * rnf(A2D(0)) * r1_rho0
+This has worked!